 What data sources does Clay use in ChatGPT?

 Clay in ChatGPT pulls from a subset of its 150+ third-party data providers to give you comprehensive coverage across contact data, company intelligence, and web research.
+If you want to enable additional enrichments, add a function for them and enable it for MCP.

 What if I need data that isn't available?